HomePlaysHamlet → Famous Quotes

 Analysis

-Get thee to a nunnery Act 3, Scene 1 · Spoken by Hamlet
+Get thee to a nunnery Act 3, Scene 1 · Hamlet

 Resettle in a convent!
 Why become a mother of more sinners?
 I’m quite honest but yet I could accuse myself of sins so bad it better I had not been born.